Aceinna/docs_openrtk/tutorial/IMU/NavigationStudio.rst

 To capture data using the Aceinna Navigation Studio, the first step is to start the python-based server that will capture the serial data streaming over the COM port.
-This can be done by sending the following command at a terminal prompt:
+This can be done by sending the following command at a terminal prompt from the *python-openimu* folder:

 ::